Being Proactive with Allergies:

 Your allergist may recommend antihistamines or other allergy medications to help you combat the spring allergy season.
 You should start taking medications around two weeks before you typically experience allergy symptoms.

 Antihistamines help block or reduce histamines which cause allergy symptoms.
-Getting the medication in your system early can help ease or reduce a stuffy nose or itchy, watery eyes.
+Getting the medication in your system early can help ease or reduce a stuffy nose or itchy, watery eyes (see also our eye allergies treatment page).
 If you need treatment beyond mediations, allergy shots (immunotherapy) can desensitize you to bothersome allergens over time.
 These treatments typically take a few months before patients feel relief but can offer lifelong relief of allergy symptoms, resulting in a significant decrease in medication use.

 3. Track Pollen Levels